sora-xor/sora-docs/src/nominating-validators.md

 5. The next step is to choose the Validators you want to nominate.

-SORA Network uses [Phragmèn Method](https://wiki.polkadot.network/docs/en/learn-phragmen) to select Validators.
+SORA Network uses the [Phragmèn Method](https://wiki.polkadot.network/docs/en/learn-phragmen) to select Validators.

 During each era, Validators are chosen using the Phragmen Method, and those who nominated them will receive a reward (a stake reward).

 From a Nominator's perspective, you only need to nominate at least one of the Validators who is actually elected during each era.
-This explains why you can nominate more than one candidate at the same time, up to 16
+This explains why you can nominate more than one candidate at the same time, with a maximum of 16 validators per nominator account.

 **Disclaimer:** it is important to nominate trustworthy and reliable validators.
 Validators and their Nominators' stake can be slashed, which is a punishment for failing to follow the protocol.
 You can read more about Slashing\* [here](https://w3f-research.readthedocs.io/en/latest/polkadot/slashing/amounts.html)